Mohit-Doshi/UniNavigate-CSE-335/README.md

 I wasn't able to find any reliable APIs or data online which would allow me to populate the buildings, floors, and classrooms table views in my app.
 So I decided to make my own API which I programmed using node.js and hosted on Amazon's AWS Lambda due to its serverless features.
 Calling this API: https://on6ilrhjvh.execute-api.us-east-1.amazonaws.com/test1 loaded all the information in my app at once.

-I also demoed this app in one of its older versions at sunhacks, held at ASU Tempe from November 9-11, 2018.
+I also demoed one of the older versions of this app at sunhacks, held at ASU Tempe from November 9-11, 2018.

 The video for the technical presentation of this project as well as a demonstration of the application: https://youtu.be/DmBeYYh6HU0